There it was, in the news last week: the federal government in the United States had set up a website dedicated to UFO disclosure called “aliens.gov.”

 Will it settle a slew of questions?

-As they click that hyperlink many will especially be holding their breaths to see if America indeed has the remains of crashed UFOs and their occupants, as has been alleged at half a dozen spots in the U.S. and additional ones in Latin America, China, Italy, and Russia.
+Despite countless claims over the decades—indeed, countless sightings over just the past several years—there has not yet been a scintilla of undeniable material verification, at least not in the public domain.
+As they click that new government hyperlink, many will especially be holding their breaths to see if America indeed has the remains of crashed UFOs and their occupants, as has been alleged at half a dozen spots in the U.S. and additional ones in Latin America, China, Italy, and Russia.

 If they exist, are they like us?
 Or are the aliens automatons?